Marin Iorda: Early life

+Dramatist Sarina Cassvan, who worked with both Popa and Iorda, recalls that the latter "cared not for the benefits of publicity", maintaining a low profile in Popa's shadow.
+This, she notes, led many to ignore his multilateral talents—the fact that "he knew everything, and he did everything too."
+She recalls that he went as far as to erect the props using "the most astounding materials", and that he once crafted a single shoe, just to prove to himself that he could.
 In 1924, alongside the newspaper editor Nicolae Constantin Batzaria, Iorda created Haplea.
 This comic strip, purportedly Romania's first ongoing series, greatly contributed to his fame.
 Thousands of young readers were regular subscribers, and many of them wrote letters to Haplea, thinking that he was a real-life person; Iorda would maintain the illusion by replying back in-character.

-He also debuted in Romanian cinema with a 1927 Haplea film—locally famous as the first-ever feature-length Romanian cartoon.
+Iorda also debuted in Romanian cinema with a 1927 Haplea film—locally famous as the first-ever feature-length Romanian cartoon.
 He could find no financing for this project, and consequently created it entirely on his own, from script to production, and even to janitorial work on the studio; the only outside help was from cameraman Eftimie Vasilescu, who helped him procure and edit the film stock.
 The end product, which only ran at cinemas in Bucharest and Brașov, had 400 meters (or 440 yards) of film, comprising some thousands of individual drawings.
+During Hapleas production, he had interrupted himself to visit Gabriel Rosca and his crew, who were filming the silent film Le Chemin de la rémission in the nearby Cișmigiu Gardens, and who gave him tips about camera work.